 Mental Health Matters

-Our high quality training courses are designed specifically for you, meeting the needs of all mental health professionals from counsellors and therapists to social workers and mental health professionals.
-With our online learning, you will never again have to travel for training or search for training near you.
+Our high quality training courses are designed specifically for you, meeting the needs of all mental health professionals from counsellors and therapists to social workers and mental health nurses.
+With our online learning, CPD is always local.
 The School of Applied Mental Health has courses available wherever you are, whenever you want to learn.
 They can all be completed at your own pace, fitting around your work and home life.
 We are here to support and tutor you every step of the way.

 Our Top Courses